book cover of The Stalker

 Fans of true crime podcasts about con men like

 Dirty John and Who the Hell Is Hamish? will revel in this novel and its portrait of the sociopath as a young loser.
-The Stalker is horrifying and illuminating, shocking yet hilarious, a novel that confirms Paula Bomer as a contemporary master of pitch-black comic fiction.
+As shocking as it is illuminating, The Stalker confirms Paula Bomer as a contemporary master of the pitch-black comic novel.

 Genre: Mystery